munozgit85/Patient-portable-notes/README.md

 required part of patient care.
 Adequate charting is, also, essential to financial reimbursement.
 This application best suits the healthcare provider who is assessing patients that are in the acute care setting such as emergency rooms, hospital floors, and acute rehab units.
+It would be HIPPA compliant for patient safety.
 Providers in this setting are , probably, multitasking between assessing patients, placing orders, communicating with staff, and attending to emergencies.
 As a result, it is essential that the provider has the patient data on hand when traveling throughout to various patient units.